canonical/openvino-ai-plugins-gimp-snap/README.md

 ### Connecting plugs

-In order to run the `openvino-ai-plugins-gimp.model-setup` app (more details below), a number of snapd interfaces must first be plugged:
+In order to run the `openvino-ai-plugins-gimp.model-setup` app (more details below), a number of snapd interfaces must first be plugged.
+The following will allow the snap write access to `~/.local/share/openvino-ai-plugins-gimp` and also connect to a content producer snap providing OpenVINO runtime libraries:

 ```
-sudo snap connect openvino-ai-plugins-gimp:home
+sudo snap connect openvino-ai-plugins-gimp:dot-local-share-openvino-ai-plugins-gimp
 sudo snap install openvino-toolkit-2404 --beta # install content producer snap
 sudo snap connect openvino-ai-plugins-gimp:openvino-libs openvino-toolkit-2404:openvino-libs
 ```